junyi-me/jy-blog/content/post/hostonly-network-vmware-ubuntu7/index.md

 ---
-date: "2024-12-10"
+date: 2024-12-10
-title: "Setting up host-only network on VMWare Ubuntu 7"
+title: Setting up host-only network on VMWare Ubuntu 7
-tags: ['VM', 'networking']
+tags: [VM, networking]
 ---

 During my work, I had to set up an Ubuntu 7 VM on VMWare, and copy some files out of it.
 Ubuntu 7 is a very old system, and some VMWare features did not work out-of-the-box. \